Raleigh Urban Design Center

 Center for the discussion and testing of design and planning theories and the impact they have on the urbanization of the City.
 We engage in thoughtful discussion with the community, and collaborate with partners to pursue new and innovative forms of urban intervention.

-We provide in-house resources that design solutions to specific projects that have significant impact on the quality of the public realm.
+We provide in-house resources that design solutions to specific projects that have a significant impact on the quality of the public realm.
 We plan and build at multiple scales in collaboration with internal partners.

 - Capital Boulevard Corridor Study